nnethercote/Rust-CUDA/guide/src/nvvm/types.md

 # Types

 Types! who doesn't love types, especially those that cause libNVVM to randomly segfault or loop forever!
-Anyways, types are an integral part of the codegen and everything revolves around them and you will see them everywhere.
+Anyways, types are an integral part of the codegen backend and everything revolves around them and you will see them everywhere.

 `rustc_codegen_ssa` does not actually tell you what your type representation should be, it allows you to decide.
 For example, Rust GPU represents it as a `SpirvType` enum, while both `rustc_codegen_llvm` and our codegen represent it as